-Angelight Films is a 501(c)(3) non profit production company that gives children with brain and spinal cord tumors the opportunity to express themselves by creating and even starring in their own short film.
+Angelight Films is a 501(c)(3) nonprofit production company that offers children with brain and spinal cord tumors the opportunity to shine by creating and starring in their own short film.
+The organization was formed in 2009 in honor of founder Stephanie Angel’s younger sister, Ilana, who died of a brain tumor at the tender age of five.

 Stephanie Angel | Biography